 J. OTHER: Demonstrate in a narrative.

 The City of Greenfield is dedicated to environmental education and outreach and encourages residents to participate however they are able in order to reduce emissions, mitigate pollution and clean our water.
 In 2022, the City hosted its first annual Forestry & Nature Fest, that was very well received.
 The festival included a raptor demenstration from Schlitz Audubon, face painting & crafts and Q&A with experts from the MKE Zoological Society, the WI DNR, Skeddadle Human Wildlife Control and other organizations.
 In addition to in-person outreach events, Greenfield's website also provides information on Environmental Initiatives happening throughout the community.

 A. This community's municipal body passed the required World Migratory Bird Day resolution.

 B. Document and describe your event that incorporates the annual IMBD theme in some fashion.
 If the event has not yet occurred, please share your detailed plans.
 For information on the current year’s theme and event materials, please visit the World Migratory Bird Day website.
 To see what other Bird City communities have done in the past, please view some other profiles on our website.

-Greenfield's WMBD was held in conjunction with the Greenfield Farmers Market and included bird info education, a Q&A with Auriana Donaldson from the Milwaukee County Zoo, a Prize Raffle featuring certified bird-friendly products (such as tea, coffee, chocolate) and anti-strike decals, a pollinator plant giveaway, bird face painting for kids, music and more! (please click on hyperlinks for more info)
+Greenfield's WMBD was held in conjunction with the Greenfield Farmers Market and included bird education (specifically info about diming property lights for migration), a Q&A with the Milwaukee Zoological Society, humane property safety tactics with Skedaddle Humane Wildlife Control, raffle prizes featuring certified bird-friendly products and anti-strike decals, a pollinator plant giveaway, bird face painting for kids, music and more.